olaviinha/FinnStonks/README.md

 ...and turns them into this:

-![Imaginary portfolio viewed on FINNSTONKS PEPM](https://storage.googleapis.com/olaviinha/github/pepm/charts1.gif) `stocks.txt` rendered by FinnStonks.
-User clicks change what data the columns are displaying.
+![Imaginary portfolio viewed on FINNSTONKS PEPM](https://storage.googleapis.com/olaviinha/github/pepm/charts1.gif)

-Data in `stocks.txt` may as well be all fake, in case you rather just practice or are curious about certain scenarios.
+Purchase/sales data may as well be completely imaginary, in case you want to practice or feel bad about not investing to a certain company earlier.

 ## Setup